Interfacelab/ilab-media-tools/readme.txt

 == Changelog ==

+= 4.4.3 - 10/2/2022 =

+* Ability to specify colors for video.js player in the Video Player settings.

+= 4.4.2 - 10/2/2022 =

+* Fixes for PHP 8.x compatibility
+* Implement changing poster image for video files
+* Fixed how additional buttons are displayed on attachment detail pages
+* Fixed downloading video with video player
+* Fix for getting rendition URL for mux encoded videos
+* Updated video.js library to 7.20.3
+* Updated related video.js plugins to latest versions
+* Fix mux transfer task to work with large files and give better feedback.
+Note: Mux transfers wait until the mp4 renditions are encoded by mux before transferring.
+This can take a while for large files.
+* Remove preflight admin notice
+* Added support for Supabase Storage.
+This support is only provided for specific development scenarios, you should not use Supabase Storage for general purpose storage because you think it's inexpensive.
+Supabase Storage support is for when you need to *integrate* with an application already using Supabase.
+* Added a new `Transfer Mux Video` task that allows you to transfer encoded videos from Mux to cloud or local storage to serve the videos from other services and CDNs instead of Mux.
+Use Mux to encode, serve the result elsewhere.
+* Added a `Regenerate Filmstrip` task to generate new filmstrips for Mux encoded videos that might not have had them generated.
+* The Gutenberg block now supports outputting the video's dimension to insure that there isn't any reflow on document load.
+* Fixed INFO log messages with regards to PHP 8.1.
+* Transferred Mux videos display HLS logo instead of the Mux logo in the media library.
+* In the list view in the Media Library, the Mux or HLS logo is now displayed.
+* The `Relink Mux Video` task will relink any videos that were transferred with the `Transfer Mux Video` task unless they've been deleted on Mux.
+* You can setup Media Cloud to automatically transfer Mux encoded videos to local or cloud storage after they've finished being encoded by Mux.
+* Added `wp mediacloud:video transfer` command to transfer videos from Mux to cloud or local storage.
+* Added `wp mediacloud:video relink` command to relink videos that were transferred from Mux to local or cloud storage.
+* Added toggle to `Video Player` settings to replace the WordPress admin default video player with the native video player using HLS.js.
+This allows you to preview Mux encoded videos in the admin without having to create a post.
+* Added toggle to override the default WordPress video shortcode and replace it with the Media Cloud Video Player.
+You should, however, consider switching to the Media Cloud Video Player shortcode instead because it performs better.
+* The Elementor Media Cloud Video Player widget now supports playing non-Mux videos.
+* Added `hls` object to WP REST Attachment object that includes the playlist url, poster image url, filmstrip url, width, height, duration, mp4 fallback rendition url and subtitles.
+* Added the ability to add captions (via a VTT text file) to any video, regardless if it's Mux encoded or not.
+This feature is available on the edit detail screen for a video attachment.
+You must be using the Media Cloud Video Player feature.
+* Removed `yuloh/bccomp-polyfill` dependency.

 = 4.4.0 - 4/7/2022 =

 * **IMPORTANT**: This release has a breaking change if you are using the **Mux/Video Encoding** feature.
 If you are using the video.js or hls.js video player, you will need to enable the separate *Video Player* feature to continue using those players.
 There will be a notification in WordPress admin warning you about this, but only if it applies to you.